RumoOr/Snips-Neustart/README.md

 opening a [new issue](https://github.com/RumoOr/Snips-Neustart/issues/new).
 You can also write other ideas for this skill.
 Thank you for your contribution.

-## Thanks
+## Thanks To

-to [MrJohnZoidberg] (https://github.com/MrJohnZoidberg) for his bunch of snips app examples
+[MrJohnZoidberg](https://github.com/MrJohnZoidberg) for his bunch of snips app examples